 Minimizing Medication Side Effects

 By decreasing the reliance on medications, DBS helps mitigate the adverse effects these drugs can have on the body, leading to an improvement in quality of life.
+This is one of the beneficial effects of DBS.

 Potential for Lower Medication Dosages